The 22 Best Museums and Galleries in New York City: 2024 list

 11. International Center of Photography Museum

-The International Centre of Photography (ICP) is located at 79 Essex Street in Manhattan's lively Lower East Side.
-It is both a museum about photography and visual culture and a busy school.
-It hosts many different classes and events, making it a great place for experienced photographers and enthusiastic beginners.
+The International Centre of Photography (ICP), located at 79 Essex Street in Manhattan's lively Lower East Side, serves as both a museum dedicated to photography and visual culture and a bustling school.
+Hosting a variety of classes and events, ICP offers a welcoming environment for experienced photographers and enthusiastic beginners alike.

 The museum also organises various interesting shows that look at all the different aspects of photography.
 These are aimed at sparking conversation about how images are made and how they affect society.